 How to take part

 - Register your school

 A key contact should register the school for the challenge, and order any group passports.
 Registration is quick and easy.
+If you were signed up last year, your key contact just needs to log in and opt in to this year's challenge.
+They will then find the passport ordering page linked on their account page.
+If you didn't take part last year, you can still register and order passports.
 If you have any issues with registration, please contact us.

 - Ask staff to sign up

-Once the school has been registered by a key contact, all staff can register for staff accounts with your school and register their own groups.
+Once the school has been registered by a key contact, all staff can register for staff accounts with your school and register their own classes.

 - Get reading!